chonny24/Sapwood/README.md

 The spirit of the game, however, is to generate a unique experience each play through with as few pre-defined elements as possible.
 Generation of a story, interesting NPCs, and varied quests is a challenge.

 ##### Starbound
-I've played a bit a [Starbound](http://playstarbound.com/), and what interested me most about the game was the random generation of many, varied planets.
+I've played a bit of [Starbound](http://playstarbound.com/), and what interested me most about the game was the random generation of many, varied planets.
 The biomes and terrain were interesting, structures were placed on some planets somewhat randomly.
 Starbound randomly generated independent zones that the player could explore as they found them.

 ##### Dwarf Fortress
 To be honest, I can't get into [Dwarf Fortress](http://www.bay12games.com/dwarves/), but I wish I could.
 In DF you manage a civilization of dwarves in a huge, randomly generated world and try to survive the chaos the world throws at you.
 The game is EXTREMELY deep with lots to learn, but civilization management games are never really my forte.
 The most interesting part of the game, to me, is the incredible stories the game generates.
 Through terrific game design, DF somehow makes a randomly generated world with monsters, goblins, and dwarves create truly unique stories.
 The game has stayed alive because it can create a unique, unscripted, immersive narratives with each play through.